Daylight Saving Time (Windows)

 Solutions:

-If you need to handle differences due to daylight saving time, enter a single one hour shift.
+To handle daylight saving time differences, enter a single one-hour shift.

 If the differences are caused by changing the time zone, enter one or more time shifts as needed.